redhat-openstack/openstack-selinux/doc/CONTRIBUTING.md

    denials (and ideally, the full permissive audit logs around the time the issue is triggered.)

-If a bug doesn't already exist on Launchpad or Bugzilla, create a [RDO bug](https://bugzilla.redhat.com/enter_bug.cgi?product=RDO) with the `openstack-selinux` component.
+If a bug doesn't already exist on Launchpad, Bugzilla or Jira, create a [RDO bug](https://bugzilla.redhat.com/enter_bug.cgi?product=RDO) with the `openstack-selinux` component.
 Having a bug number is necessary to add unit tests.